 The food is all-Trinidadian, and comes scorched on a huge grill.
 But one thing many people outside of the country don’t realise is that Trinidad is a melting pot of cultures – in fact, it’s largest ethnic group is actually made up of Indo-Trinidadians.
 The upshot is that their food culture is totally unique, a fact that’s reflected in menu items like banana blossoms (a surprisingly large and delicious purple flower) with coriander; some Masala chips (with curry leaves, garlic, and chilli oil); and some traditional Doubles: a pair of bara flatbreads with spiced chickpeas, grated cucumber, and sweet tamarind & hot pepper sauce.
 It’s both cooling and fiery at the same time.

-They’re going to open up the beach hut in due course, once indoor dining resumes, but this is one of the places you’ll definitely want to be outside.
+There’s also a covered beach hut if the weather isn’t playing ball, but this is one of the places you’ll definitely want to be outside.

-NOTE: Limin’ Beach Club is open now, seven days a week, from 12pm to 10pm.
+NOTE: Limin’ Beach Club is open now, seven days a week.
 You can see the full menu, find out more, and book a table at their website right HERE.

 Limin’ Beach Club | Gabriel’s Wharf, 56 Upper Ground, South Bank, SE1 9PP